 On July 19, 1944, on the eve of the putsch, Stauffenberg ordered his driver Karl Schweizer to go to Loewenvilla in Potsdam and bring the explosive to Claus’ residence at Tristanstrasse 8 in Wannsee, another suburb of Berlin.
 The package included two packets tied with string.
 It is generally accepted that von der Lancken used to hide the explosive behind a radiator cover in the stairwell of the villa.
 As for Stauffenberg himself, as far back as November 1930 he started a mortar course in Potsdam, while serving in the army, and got himself familiarized with the use of explosives.
 In late June 1944, Colonel Wessel Freiherr von Freytag-Loringhoven passed the explosives and fuses to Stauffenberg, who then hid them partly in his own office at Bendlerblock and partly in von der Lancken’s villa.

 For what concerns the famous villa, in the last year of WWII it was given to the residents of a retirement home which had been previously bombed during one of the air raids on Berlin.
 After the end of the war and the collapse of the Nazi regime, the Lancken family for some time gave shelter to homeless children, who had lost their parents in Berlin.
 In 1952 Fritz’s wife Maria Antonia von der Lancken took her daughters to Berlin and for decades the villa was a guest house for the Potsdam University of Education.
 Later on, the mansion was once again returned to the Lancken family, and nowadays it is owned by Claudia Marquard-Hansen, Fritz’s granddaughter.
 The woman lets the villa on lease for events of interest, particularly for those devoted to the honoring of the German resistance.
-She was enthusiastic to grant her home for the filming of “Valkyrie’ in 2007.
+She was enthusiastic to grant her home as a place Where was Valkyrie filmed in 2007.
 The Loewenvilla with its two marble lions on both sides of the entrance was listed as a national monument in 1987, and in 2001 a repair was conducted with the donation of the German Foundation for Monument Protection.

 In the movie, on the heels of his release from the military hospital, Claus von Stauffenberg comes to Berlin, and inside the semi-destroyed church, he and General Olbricht discuss the determination of the military opposition to Hitler.
 In the following scene, Claus attends the secret meeting at Loewenvilla in Potsdam, where he meets two dozen of men.
 The scene suggests that Stauffenberg meets the majority of the present conspirators for the first time in his life.
 Among those present we may identify the key plotters: